jdlib/deepdive/UserGuide.md

-Deep Dive provides `Actual` implementations for core JDK classes, but you might want to develop `Actual` implementations for classes in your code base, especially for classes with a lot of test cases: In this case it really pays off to base tests on `Actuals` since you get clean, readable test code and at the same time cover a lot of assertions.
+Deep Dive provides `Actual` implementations for core JDK classes, but you might want to develop `Actual` implementations for classes in your code base, especially for classes with a lot of test cases: In this case it really pays off to base tests on `Actuals` since you get clean, readable test code.

-To create an own `Actual` implementation for a class you can use `deepdive.tool.ActualGenerator` as a starting point.
+To create an own `Actual` implementation for an own class you can use `deepdive.tool.ActualGenerator` as a starting point.
 Just
 - include your own code and the deepdive jar into the classpath,
 - call `ActualGenerator`,
 - pass as argument the fully qualified name of your class,
-- copy or redirect the output to a new java source file for the `Actual` implementation,
+- copy or redirect the output to a new java source file for your new `Actual` implementation,
-- and finally tweak the generated class to your needs
+- and finally tweak the generated class to your needs:

 ```
 java -cp <classpath> deepdive.tool.ActualGenerator org.example.CalculationResult >CalculationResultActual.java
 ```

-#### Notes about the type parameters of `Actual` and derived implementations
+#### About the type parameters of `Actual` and derived implementations
 The `Actual` base class has three type parameters:

 | Type Param | Description |